 Section 1622 outlaws procuring or inducing another to commit perjury: "Whoever procures another to commit any perjury is guilty of subornation of perjury, and shall be fined under this title or imprisoned for not more than five years, or both," 18 U.S.C.
 1622.
 The crime consists of two elements - (1) an act of perjury committed by another (2) induced or procured by the defendant.
 Perjury under either Section 1621 or 1623 will support a conviction for subornation under Section 1622, but proof of the commission of an act of perjury is a necessary element of subornation.
 Although the authorities are exceptionally sparse, it appears that to suborn one must know that the induced statement is false and that at least to suborn under Section 1621 one must also knowingly and willfully induce.
-Subornation is only infrequently prosecuted as such
+Subornation is only infrequently prosecuted as such perhaps because of the ease with which it can now be prosecuted as an obstruction of justice not, it itself, be sufficient, if believed to support a conviction").

 United States v.
-Chaplin, 25 F.3d 1373, 1377 (7th Cir.
-1994).
+Endo, 635 F.2d 321, 322 (4th Cir.
+1980).